-For couples who value their guests’ full attention during their ceremony, it’s becoming more and more popular for ceremony decorations to include a sign politely asking guests to not use phones and cameras during an “unplugged ceremony”.
+For couples who value their guests’ full attention during their ceremony, it’s popular for ceremony decorations to include a sign politely asking guests to not use phones and cameras during an “unplugged ceremony”.

-Of course, this idea isn’t for everyone, and some couples love the idea of having their guests capture the ceremony in a way that can instantly be shared to social media.
+Of course, this idea isn’t for everyone.
+Some couples love the idea of having their guests capture the ceremony in a way that can instantly be shared to social media.
 But while it’s fun to scroll through Facebook pictures of your guests having a blast on the dance floor, a wedding ceremony usually has a different vibe.

 First and foremost, a wedding is about the ceremony.
 This is the part of the day where you become husband and wife!
-It’s kind of the main event, and it’s filled with lots of firsts.
-For the bride and groom, it’s the first time they’ve seen all of their friends and family in one place.
-It’s the first unveiling of the bride in her wedding dress, the first kiss as husband and wife, and their first introduction as a married couple.
+It’s kinda the main event, and it’s filled with lots of firsts.
+It’s probably the first time you’ve seen all of their friends and family in one place together.
+It’s the first unveiling of your in her wedding dress, your first kiss as husband and wife, and your first introduction as a married couple.

-Between all of those firsts, the prayers, religious traditions and heartfelt vows, a wedding ceremony is filled with a lot of serious moments!
+Between all of those firsts, the prayers, traditions and heartfelt vows, a wedding ceremony is filled with lots of important moments!
 During these special moments, there’s nothing worse than being distracted by a room full of phone camera flashes and ring tones.

 The doors open.
 You see your groom at the end of the room.
 You look side-to-side expecting to see your friends and family smiling back at you.
 Instead, you see 50 colorful phone cases and 10 giant iPads pointed in your direction.
 Not what you imagined, huh?